 DIRECTIONS: To prepare salmon, place lemon slices around salmon and in cavity.
 Wrap fish in double layer of cheesecloth, secured with string.
 Set aside.
 Place water, onions, celery, parsley, bay leaves, peppercorns and salt in a large pot and bring to a simmer for 30 minutes.
 Place fish in water and simmer slowly for 40 minutes covered, using a rack or heat safe small bowl so fish is not entirely under water.
 Remove fish to cool slightly.
 Prepare sauce by combining all ingredients.
 Arrange salmon on a chilled platter on a bed of lettuce or watercress, surrounded by remaining garnishes if desired.
 Serve with sauce.
 Makes 8 servings.

 My note: I found the above recipe in 2011 from a 2007 cooking blog that said the source was "Philip Potempa - cooking section local paper."
-The same recipe appears, with different wording, in the 2011 book The Dead Celebrity Cookbook, which doesn't give an original source.
+The same recipe appears, with different wording, in the 2011 book The Dead Celebrity Cookbook, which doesn't give an original year or source.

 Religion.
 (See also Christian Science.)
 Joan made it known that she preferred not to discuss religion or politics.
 But in CWJC, she says: